eficode-academy/istio-katas/005-securing-with-mtls.md

 Go to Graph menu item and select the **Versioned app graph** from the drop down menu.
 Select the checkboxes as shown in the below image.

-Now we see a missing padlock on the traffic towards `v1`:
+Now we see a missing padlock on the traffic towards `v1` of the name service.

 ![No mTLS towards v1](images/kiali-mtls-destrule-anno.png)